- It is used to treat skin infections.

 - It is used to treat ear infections.

-- If your child has any of these health problems: A viral skin infection like cold sores, chickenpox, or shingles; acne; rosacea; skin problems caused by TB (tuberculosis) or syphilis; skin problems after getting a vaccine; or swelling around the mouth.
+- If you have any of these health problems: A viral skin infection like cold sores, chickenpox, or shingles; acne; rosacea; skin problems caused by TB (tuberculosis) or syphilis; skin problems after getting a vaccine; or swelling around the mouth.

 - This drug may change in color.
 This is normal.

 - This drug may stain fingernails, hair, and skin.

 - If this drug gets in the eyes, rinse with cool water.

 - This drug may affect certain lab tests.
 Be sure your doctor and lab workers know you use this drug.